Marlborough Wine Region, New Zealand

 The other restaurant loved by many in Marlborough is Gibb's Restaurant, near Cloudy Bay winery.
 We couldn't get in on a Friday night because husband and wife owners Chris and Heidi Gibb were feeding the local vignerons to thank them for theirmarlborough restaurant recommendations.

-ere back in her home town of Lake Constance in Switzerland with the cheerful timber interior and long tables full of happy gourmet diners.
+Heidi graciously fitted us in on the Saturday night and we almost felt like we were back in her home town of Lake Constance in Switzerland with the cheerful timber interior and long tables full of happy gourmet diners.
 Marlborough is now gaining fame for its extra virgin olive oil, and it was delicious here.
 For an entree, try the home-made pappardelle pasta with sauteed wild rabbit filet, sage and tomato concasse.
 For mains, the crispy pork belly with caramelised nectarines, lentils and spinach is delicious.

-Best wine summary
+Best Marborough wine summary

 If you want the prettiest wineries, go to Cloudy Bay, Herzog, Isabel, Montana, Allan Scott, Highfield Estate and Wither Hills.